Conctr/squirrel/README.md

 ```

 ## Device Class Usage
 **NOTE:** The device class is optional.
-It provides utility functions for interfacing with the agent class like automating the location sending process and provide queueing and error handling for sending data to conctr.
+It provides utility functions for interfacing with the agent class like automating the location sending process and provide queueing and error handling for sending data to Conctr.
 ### Constructor: Conctr(*[options]*)

 Instantiates the Conctr device class.
 It takes an optional table used to set the configuration of the class. *options* may contain any of the following keys: